 Would you like to receive a monthly email with the list of upcoming speakers, and information on other happenings at UMR?
 Sign up here!

 (Events will be held indoors in room 417, 4th floor of University Square)

 (Schedule is subject to change. * Denotes tentative information: final details still to come)

 Would you like to easily add the UMR CONNECTS events you're interested in to your own Google calendar?
 Click here!

 This page lists only UMR CONNECTS events.
 Please check the Event Calendar for other events taking place at the University of Minnesota Rochester.

 October ~ Tackling Tough Questions: Bioethics and Modern Medicine

 October 14 ~ Next-Generation Sequencing: Brute Force & Big Data

 Dr. Kenneth Beckman, Director, Biomedical Genomics Center, UMTC

 The modern era has been one of technological revolution, with new methods for acquiring and analyzing data resulting in far-reaching changes that have broad implications for society.
 Personal computing, the Internet, and cell phones are three obvious examples.
-In the coming decade or two, revolutions from the life sciences are poised to combine with and amplify these other technologies, brining the concept of "Big Data" into medicine.
-In this talk, Dr. Beckman will describe the ways in which the Big Data revolution has already re-made life science research itself, and how this revolution is about the spill over into the lives of us all.
+In the coming decade or two, revolutions from the life sciences are poised to combine with and amplify these other technologies, bringing the concept of "Big Data" into medicine.
+In this talk, Dr. Beckman will describe the ways in which the Big Data revolution has already re-made life science research itself, and how this revolution is about to spill over into all our lives.